 Unlike B. ostreae, where aspects of the life cycle remain unanswered (Culloty and Mulcahy, 2007), the life cycle of B. exitiosa is relatively well documented and is key to our understanding of dispersal mechanisms across a wide geographic range (Cranfield et al., 2005; Hill et al., 2014).
 The intrahaemocytic B. exitiosa spreads through the dispersal of infective particles released from the gonads, kidneys, gills and gut tissue of the diseased or dying oyster host (Hine, 1991a, 1991b).
 Once ingested by oysters in close proximity these new hosts become infected when the parasite enters the blood via the gut (Hine and Jones, 1994).
 There is currently no literature available describing the occurrence of vertical transmission from parent to larval brood, or horizontal transmission, in any of the host oyster species.

-Bonamia exitiosa is currently known to infect wild and aquaculture stocks of multiple oyster species including Ostrea chilensis, O. edulis, O. angasi, O. lurida, O. puelchana, O. stentina, Saccostrea glomerata, Crassostrea virginica and C. ariakensis from populations across the globe, with numerous cases of mass mortality events for some of the oyster species (Burreson et al., 2004; Corbeil et al., 2006; Hill et al., 2010; Kroeck, 2010; Carnegie et al., 2014; Hill et al., 2014; Engelsma et al., 2014).
+Bonamia exitiosa is currently known to infect wild and aquaculture stocks of multiple oyster species from around the globe including Ostrea chilensis, O. edulis, O. angasi, O. puelchana, O. stentina, and Saccostrea glomerata, with at least occasional infection of O. lurida, Crassostrea virginica and C. ariakensis noted as well.
+The parasite has been associated with mass mortality events for some of the oyster species (Burreson et al., 2004; Corbeil et al., 2006; Hill et al., 2010; Kroeck, 2010; Carnegie et al., 2014; Hill et al., 2014; Engelsma et al., 2014).

 The current study documents the results of molecular research into the presence of B. exitiosa, concurrently with research into B. ostreae, within O. edulis populations monitored over multiple years in the Solent, UK.